-But the investigating agency’s status report of April 26 has not been shared with anyone, including the political executive, CBI director Ranjit Sinha told the apex court.
+But the investigating agency’s status report of April 26 has not been shared with anyone, including the political executive, Central Bureau of Investigation (CBI) director Ranjit Sinha told the apex court.

 The affidavit revealed that “besides the political executive, it was also shared with one joint secretary level officer each of the Prime Minister’s Office, and ministry of coal, as desired by them”.

-Ranjit Sinha said this in response to March 12 orders of the apex court asking him whether the March 8 status report was vetted by him and whether its contents were shared with the political executive.
+Sinha’s affidavit came in response to the apex court’s March 12 order asking him whether the March 8 status report was vetted by him and whether its contents were shared with the political executive.

 However, the CBI director in his affidavit also told the court that the investigating agency’s status report of April 26 has been personally vetted by him, and not shared with anyone, including the political executive.